If you’re feeling like your emails are falling flat or just not popping off the screen — don’t worry. You aren't alone, and we can help!

 In the case of our own foreUP marketing, we use a variety of calls to action.
 Our emails feature many button and image-style links, because they are more eye-catching.

 The Black Friday email features a "Get the Deal" button CTA.
 When readers clicked the button, it took them to a page where they could schedule a demo of our business software.

 This image is a call to action to download a free guide we created.
 When the image is clicked, it takes readers to a page where they can find the download.

-On the right hand side of this blog page are more CTAs just like this; images that will send you to pages where you can find more information.
-We have a designer who creates the majority of our image and calls to action, but even these types of images are simple with free tools like Canva.
+On the right-hand side of this blog page are more CTAs just like this; images that will send you to pages where you can find more information.
+We have a designer who creates the majority of our images and calls to action, but even these types of images are simple with free tools like Canva.

-Not only do image CTAs look great, they make it incredibly simple for someone to find the information they are looking for without searching.
+Not only does image CTAs look great, but they also make it incredibly simple for someone to find the information they are looking for without searching.
 All you need to do is create the image, button, or strand of text and click the "link" button in your email editor to add the URL destination of your choice.